carbon-design-system/carbon/docs/style.md

 Ideally, we would only need one selector per component but this is rarely the case.
 As a result, adding specificity should be done sparingly or when including it is helpful when building a component.
-For example, if you would like to enforce a specific element or ARIA attribute using this attribute in a selector would be appropriate:
+For example, if you would like to enforce a specific element or ARIA attribute then using this attribute in a selector would be appropriate:

 ```scss
 button[aria-expanded='false'] {